-The overall aim of the course is to provide a broad-based education in the Visual Media Arts industry that prepares graduates either to follow a productive career as professionals/technicians in the creative industries or to proceed to a higher academic qualification, such as the BA (Hons) Visual Media Arts (Top Up).
+The overall aim of the course is to provide a diverse educational experience that facilitates critical skill development within the student's chosen discipline.
+Moreover, the course will provide students with an opportunity for progression on to the BA (Hons) Visual Media Arts (Top Up).
 A Work Based Learning component has been incorporated into the programme to enhance the student's employability and effectiveness in the workplace.